f5devcentral/f5-rseries-training/docs/introduction.rst

 Tenancy is required to deploy any BIG-IP resources. rSeries is a multitenant appliance by default; there is no bare-metal mode, although it can be configured to emulate this mode with a single large tenant.
 A tenant could then be assigned to utilize all CPU and memory available within the appliance.
 This would emulate an iSeries system running “bare metal” where vCMP is not provisioned.

 When configuring High Availability (HA) between two rSeries appliances, there is no HA relationship or awareness across systems at the F5OS layer.
-All HA is configured at the BIG-IP tenant level using Device Service Clustering, similar to how HA is configured between vCMP guests in separate iSeries appliances today.
+All HA is configured at the BIG-IP tenant level using Device Service Clustering, like how HA is configured between vCMP guests in separate iSeries appliances today.

 .. image:: images/rseries_introduction/image9.png
   :align: center